astronomer/docs/astro/cloud-ide/security.md

 - `20.232.242.54`

-Add these IP addresses to your allowlist to run the Astro Cloud IDE in a private network.
-These IP addresses are subject to change.
+Add this IP address to your allowlist to run the Astro Cloud IDE in a private network.
+This address is subject to change.

 ## Execution